World Confederation of Billiards Sports

 The World Confederation of Billiards Sports (WCBS) is the international umbrella organization encompassing the major cue sports (billiards-type games), including carom billiards, pool games of several varieties, and snooker.

 The confederation was formed in Yverdon-les-Bains, Switzerland, on January 25, 1992.
 Its headquarters were previously located in Sint-Martens-Latem, Belgium.
 Jean-Claude Dupont, of Belgium, served as WCBS' president from 2010 to 2015, followed by England's Jason Elliott Ferguson for 2015–2017.
 Australia's Ian Anderson became the confederation's ninth president in 2017.

 The World Confederation of Billiards Sports (WCBS) has 135 member national federations, as well as continental bodies for Africa, the Americas, Asia, Europe, and Oceania.
 WCBS, in turn, is affiliated with many international sports organizations, such as the International Olympic Committee (IOC), General Association of International Sports Federations (GAISF), International World Games Association (IWGA) and Commonwealth Games Federation (CGF).
 Its statutes, practices and activities all conform to the Olympic Charter.

 Role

 The primary aim of WCBS is to establish billiard-type sports as medal events in as many multiple-sports competitions as possible, on both regional and world levels.
 The ultimate goal of WCBS is to have billiard sports included in the Olympic Games.

-The WCBS serves as platform for its associated groups: The Union Mondiale de Billard (UMB); the World Pool-Billiard Association (WPA); the World Professional Billiards and Snooker Association (WPBSA) and its amateur counterpart, the International Billiards and Snooker Federation (IBSF).
+The WCBS serves as platform for its associated groups: The Union Mondiale de Billard (UMB); the World Pool-Billiard Association (WPA); and the International Billiards and Snooker Federation (IBSF).
 These groups work closely together, but the independence of each organization is maintained and respected.
 As a result, unlike other international sports organizations, the WCBS does not set the rules of the sports nor organize any international competition itself.
 Instead, these functions are carried out by the associated organizations.